 This corporate structuring technique will enable you to form an anonymous Limited Liability Company in states which do not initially appear to allow anonymous LLCs.
-The most common example is the so called "Florida Double LLC" which was trademarked by local registered agent in FL.
+The most common example is the so called "Florida Double LLC" which was trademarked by a local registered agent in FL.
 However, the method can be tweaked to work in other states as well.
 Following our method is less expensive because New Mexico has significantly lower filing fees than Florida (both initially and in future years).

 The first step is to set up an LLC in a state which allows privacy.
 Several states actively compete for private LLCs, but New Mexico is the only one which does not charge an annual fee to keep the company open.
 This makes New Mexico limited liability companies among the cheapest to open and maintain.

 We charge $199 to form a New Mexico LLC.
 This includes an anonymous formation, first year of registered agent service, operating agreement and more.
 Don't fall for a service which charges more for the basics and won't keep your personal information private.